Indigenous media

 Indigenous media can reference film, video, music, digital art, and sound produced and created by and for indigenous people.
 It refers to the use of communication tools, pathways, and outlets by indigenous peoples for their own political and cultural purposes.

 Definition

 Indigenous media is the use of modern media techniques by indigenous peoples, also called Fourth World peoples.
 Indigenous media helps communities in their fight against cultural extinction, economic and ecological decline, and forced displacement.
 Most often in the field of indigenous media, the creators of the media are also the consumers, together with the neighboring communities.
 Sometimes the media is also received by institutions and film festivals located far away from the production location, like the American Indian Film Festival.
 The production is usually locally based, low budget, and small scale, but it can also be sponsored by different support groups and governments.
 The concept of indigenous media could be extended to First World alternative media, like AIDS activist video.

+Fourth Cinema explores issues that are associated with indigenous communities.
+Fourth Cinema takes the camera away from First Cinema, which is the camera that is associated with the gaze of the colonizer.
+The use of Fourth Cinema allows for the communities to rightly represent themselves, without the gaze of First Cinema.
+Which allows for better representation for Indigenous communities.
+Fourth Cinema incorporates the community that is being represented on screen, by incorporating the community in the production process.
+Behind the camera, or in front of the camera.
+However a film is not Fourth Cinema just because it has Indigenous characters, what makes it Fourth Cinema is that the representation is for the community by the community.